 As neuroscientists have noted, logging everything one eats can become obsessive and may lead to eating disorders.
 Also, the crucial thing most calorie counting fitness apps are missing is actual energy balance information.
 Mobile programs tend to present this in a simplified way, as if calories that people consume and burn can be simply added and subtracted in regard to the daily norm.
 In fact, calories are not created equally and lifestyle and physiological factors influence the way calories are utilised by the body.

 Food journaling has proven to be helpful for weight loss and hitting other nutritional goals, but as many of us would attest, it gets too irritating and inaccurate at some point.
-What fitness app development needs here is a universal and self-learning system which can be boosted by the worldwide community to represent the majority of foods and their values.
+What fitness mobile app development needs here is a universal and self-learning system which can be boosted by the worldwide community to represent the majority of foods and their values.

 In any type of fitness application, you can provide voiced instructions.
 For simple exercises, voice commands can replace the coach and give the impression of a group session.